 Others associated with the mill, were C.E.
 Sheldon (who bought it around 1915 and operated it for decades); J. Adams (who owned it 1927, according to the Sanborn map that showed it on Locust Street with a flour and feed warehouse, the mill built in 1886, crib bed and elevator built in 1903, with the engine room and cob room on the eastern end); and William Trefz, a long-time miller, there.
 Sam Jewett and R. D. Mason, both of Lawrence, invested in the mill in 1894 and put in new flooring and windows.
 John Parcels oversaw the remodeling.
 Jewett died two years later.
 Charles Gabriel also had a mill; his was on the southwest edge of town, according to his advertisements, and specialized in corn milling.

 The Eudora Creamery Company, shown here, also got its start, which was in 1893.
 The one story, 48-foot by 28-foot, five-room structure almost went up in a smoke a few months later when fire destroyed the nearby elevator and mill.
 The creamery took off in 1895 when it finally got out of debt, added a separator, and shifted its drainage course from a small creek to the Wakarusa River .
 The creamery took in 1.4 million pounds of milk from July of 1894 to July1895 and made 62,217 pounds of butter sold primarily in Kansas City.
-The company’s directors at this time were Charles Lothholz, Charles PIlla, William Lothholz, C. Thoren, B. Thomas, Joseph West, J. Canary, and William Altenbernd.
-C. F. Pressey was a “butter maker” in 1891.
+The company's directors at this time were Charles Lothholz, Charles Pilla, William Lothholz, C. Thoren, Barclay Thomas (president), Joseph West, J. Canary, and William Altenbernd.
+Eli Wherry, too, had helped start up the creamery.
+C. F. Pressey was a "butter maker" in 1891, and Edward Brune had worked there, too, managing the butter-making department.
 William Trefz assisted manager D. Walter at that time.
 S.E.
-Brune took over the position for a few months, then J.P.
+Brune took over the position for a few months in 1894, then J.P.
 Dunlap managed it from 1894 to 1898, and, in 1899, Albert Scholl was manager.
 Sold in 1900 to private owners, the creamery was called Brady-Meriden Creamery Company, manufacturers of Gilt Edge Creamery Butter.
 By 1925, the creamery was run from a headquarters in Kansas City, which built a 12-foot by 40-foot addition to house the engine and unloading dock.
 It processed 1,000 gallons of milk daily under the direction of Will Mertz (shown here with John Dunlap) of the business that year and used 45 wagons and trucks.
 Sibleyville, which had a skimming plant that was part of Eudora’s creamery, burnt in 1906.